-In this article, we take a overview of the main limited company tax as written by the senior accountant from Dolan Accountancy.
+In this article, we take an overview of the main limited company tax as written by the senior accountant from Dolan Accountancy.
 This includes the various taxes you will be liable to pay (or collect) as a limited company, and when you have to pay them.

 When you set up a limited company, your personal and business finances are kept entirely separate (unlike the sole trader route).
 Unlike life as a salaried employee, you are now responsible for overseeing your obligations, by registering to pay tax on your company income, and ensuring that any liabilities are paid to HMRC on time.